AppZung/react-native-code-push/docs/api-ios.md

 - __(void)overrideAppVersion:(NSString \*)appVersionOverride__ - Sets the version of the application's binary interface, which would otherwise default to the App Store version specified as the `CFBundleShortVersionString` in the `Info.plist`.
 This should be called a single time, before the bundle URL is loaded.

-- __(void)setDeploymentKey:(NSString \*)deploymentKey__ - Sets the deployment key that the app should use when querying for updates.
-This is a dynamic alternative to setting the deployment key in your `Info.plist` and/or specifying a deployment key in JS when calling `checkForUpdate` or `sync`.
+- __(void)setReleaseChannelPublicId:(NSString \*)releaseChannelPublicId__ - Sets the release channel public ID that the app should use when querying for updates.
+This is a dynamic alternative to setting the release channel in your `Info.plist` and/or specifying a release channel in JS when calling `checkForUpdate` or `sync`.